Ludof63/MTSK-analysis/docs/index.md

 - **How do fuel prices fluctuate over time?**
   We'll analyze price variations at different intervals—hourly (e.g., are prices lower at night?), daily (e.g., are certain days cheaper?), and event-based changes.
 We'll also examine correlations between fuel types, cities, and brands, culminating in a Grafana dashboard for deeper insights.
 - **How are price updates distributed over time?**
-  Understanding update patterns helps us extract useful statistics and prepare for [Real-Time Monitoring](), where we simulate real-time price analysis by replaying parts of the dataset.
+  Understanding update patterns helps us extract useful statistics and prepare for [Real-Time Price Analysis](#real-time-price-analysis), where we simulate real-time price analysis by replaying parts of the dataset.

 *The examples in this chapter highlight key insights using selected parameters, but you’re not limited to these views.
 With the Grafana dashboards, you can drill down into the data, filter by your own criteria, and uncover even more trends*